microsoft/debug-adapter-protocol/specification.md

 ### <a name="Requests_Launch" class="anchor"></a>:leftwards_arrow_with_hook: Launch Request

-This launch request is sent from the client to the debug adapter to start the debuggee with or without debugging (if 'noDebug' is true).
+This launch request is sent from the client to the debug adapter to start the debuggee with or without debugging (if `noDebug` is true).

 Since launching is debugger/runtime specific, the arguments for this request are not part of this specification.